Personal Contract Hire

 - No depreciation concerns – You don’t have to sell the car at the end of the term so you don’t have to worry about its depreciation.

 - Access to more ‘upmarket’ vehicles – With a personal contract hire deal, you could afford a car that would otherwise be too expensive.
 As luxury cars tend to depreciate at the slowest rates, these often provide the best personal contract hire deals.

-There are disadvantages to personal contract hire too, but generally these are based on perception:
+There are a few disadvantages to personal contract hire though:

-- Comprehensive car insurance – You will not be able to take out third party car insurance, you’ll need a comprehensive deal as the car is not yours.
+- Comprehensive car insurance – You will not be able to take out third party car insurance; you’ll need a fully comprehensive deal as the car is not yours.